 Questions to consider before choosing debt vs. equity financing

-Before you choose between debt and equity financing (or obtain funding through both), you may want to ask yourself the following questions:
+Before you choose between debt and equity financing (or obtain funding through both by determining a debt-to-equity ratio), you may want to ask yourself the following questions:

 1. Which is more important: decision-making authority or minimal debt?